-Return the completed application forms, a copy of your OnTrack transcript, and a resume to KoBC 100 by the deadline specified in the LSB Newsletter and email from the Office of the Dean.
+Return the completed application forms, a copy of your OnTrack transcript, and a resume to KoBC 100 by Monday, March 9 at 9:00 a.m.

 A selection committee composed of faculty in the LSB will select the recipient of this award based on the applicant’s promise for success in his or her chosen business discipline and his or her commitment to making a difference as a leader in the local and global community; financial need will be considered when choosing among otherwise equally meritorious candidates.
-The recipient will receive an invitation to the Love School of Business Student and Faculty Awards Ceremony.
+The recipient will receive an invitation to the Love School of Business Student and Faculty Awards Ceremony on April 21, 2020.

 2018 – Zachary Lahey, finance and statistics double major